masroorrizvi/getting-cleaning-data/README.md

-# getting-cleaning-data
-This is a repository created for Getting and Cleaning Data Course
+# README File for the Getting and Cleaning Data Course Project

-# First of all, many thanks for reading this README File.
+# First of all, many thanks for evaluating my course project.
+As mentioned in the starting instructions, I'll start with explaining the contents of run_analysis.R file